 The accident also negatively impacted on Bryony’s children’s university studies.
 Her daughter left university and her son struggled with exams, because they both worried about their mother.

-HOW THE OA HELPED
+HOW THE OABF HELPED

 This information was sent to the Benevolence Team, which awarded Bryony two means tested grants and organised: